aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 **What failure looks like:** The model includes a user's full account details, another user's information, or internal system credentials in a response.
 The model did not "decide" to leak this data.
 It was responding naturally to its context.
 No input validation was violated.
 No prompt injection was detected.
 The output was simply never checked.

 **How to run it:** At minimum, scan every response with a regex for common PII patterns (SSN, credit card numbers, email addresses, phone numbers) and block if matched.
 Layer on a secondary model call for contextual PII if your system handles health or financial data.
 For regulated environments, integrate with your existing DLP provider rather than building a custom filter.
 The filter should run server-side, not in the client.

+[[VISUAL: Check 7 output filter pipeline — a flow diagram:
+Model Output → Regex PII scan → [match?] → Block + Log / [no match?] → Secondary model scan → [match?] → Block + Log / [no match?] → Deliver
+This shows the layered approach described in the article.
+Place after the implementation steps in Check 7.]]

 **What most teams do instead:** Focus security investment on input controls and assume that if the input was clean, the output will be safe.
 Output validation is the control that catches what input validation missed.
 It catches an entire class of data leakage that has no corresponding input-side trigger.